 - Repeaters are needed to increase its coverage in localities.

 We have covered the GSM communication standard in detail here.

 What is CDMA?

 CDMA stands for Code Division Multiple Access.
+It is a multiple access technique.
 Technically, in CDMA a narrow bandwidth message signal is multiplied by a large bandwidth signal.
 This large bandwidth signal is known as a spreading signal.
 This multiplication helps reduce the narrowband interference.
 CDMA possesses high-security features.
 Thus, it first found application in the military sector.
 However, with growing processor power and reducing prices it found its way into civil communication around the year 1963.